Is Blade Runner 2049 a worthy sequel to its legendary predecessor? Yes, if you are a Philip Dick reader. Or a huge fan of the 1982 production.

 Blade Runner 2049 Synopsis

 The year is 2049 and replicants are found throughout human society, though blade runners still exist for the purpose of hunting down and retiring (killing) rogue older models.
 K is one such hunter, working for the LAPD and living with his holographic companion, Joi, in a desolate apartment.
 After retiring a former military replicant named Sapper, K discovers human remains under a dead tree near Sapper’s hideout.
-Forensic analysis then reveals that the unimaginable might have happened with a previous replicant, a secret that Sapper rather die than reveal.
+Forensic analysis then reveals that the unimaginable might have happened with a previous replicant, a secret that Sapper rather dies than reveal.
 Fearful of a massive social backlash should the truth be made known to the public, K’s superior, Joshi, orders him to immediately hunt down and destroy all evidence related to the remains.

 Let me say this out loud first.
-As a long-time Philip Dick reader, I’ve long concluded reading his works is often a mixed experience.
+As a long-time Philip Dick reader, I’ve long concluded that reading his works is often a mixed experience.
 Whether you end up loving or hating his stories largely depends on whether you know what his strengths and weaknesses are.
 In other words, to enjoy his writing, you have to know what to ignore.

 Yes, this was the man who popularised the notion of altered memories.
 He also incessantly challenged the human understanding of existence, a theme many movies and television series continue to draw inspiration from.